 If an applicant has no rental payment history the MHA will check court records of eviction actions and other financial judgments, and credit reports.
-A lack of credit history will not disqualify someone from becoming a public housing resident, but a poor credit rating may.
+A lack of credit history will not disqualify someone from becoming a public housing resident.

 Applicants with no rental payment history will also be asked to provide the MHA with personal references.
 The references will be requested to complete a verification of the applicant's ability to pay rent if no other documentation of ability to meet financial obligations is available.
 The applicant will also be required to complete a checklist documenting their ability to meet financial obligations.